sharque025/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 rbind() function is used to

-merge x_train and x_test as X
+-   merge x_train and x_test as X

-merge y_train and y_test as Y
+-   merge y_train and y_test as Y

-merge subject_train and subject_test as Subject
+-   merge subject_train and subject_test as Subject

-Merged_Data merges Subject, X, and Y
+Merged_Data merges Subject, X, and Y using cbind() function

 # Others